 How to make everything but the bagel seasoning spice:

 The easiest option is of course to buy a jar from Trader Joe’s.
 If you do not have a Trader Joe’s in your area, Amazon is a a good backup, but it’s definitely an upsell.
-It’s incredibly easy to make at home, if you have three minutes.
+It’s incredibly easy to make at home, if you have three minutes – and most likely you have everything in your spice cabinet/pantry already.
 To make your own everything but the bagel seasoning at home, combine the following ingredients and store in a mason jar, for up to one month.

 - 2 tablespoons poppy seeds